christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ![Fig.1.38](/images/AriarathesIX.jpg){:width="400px"}

 Fig. 1.38.
 Coin depicting Ariarathes IX Eusebes Philopator, King of Cappadocia (Central Anatolia/modern Turkey).
 He was the son of Mithridates VI Eupator of Pontus.
 Ariarathes IX Eusebes' brothers were named Cyrus, Xeres, and Darius.
 His sisters were named Cleopatra and Mithridates.
-In Chapter 8.2.
-I write that the 'Achaemenid' Persian Empire is a phantom empire. it is a back projection of the Parthian Empire.
-Cyrus and Darius were composite characters based on the sons of Mithridates VI Eupator
+This proves Cyrus, Xeres, and Darius were job titles, not personal names.

 ![Fig.1.39](/images/PharnacesII.jpg){:width="400px"}